Loading please wait

 Worksheet Overview

-When we write speech we need to remember to add other punctuation as well as the speech marks (the 'sixty sixes' and 'ninety nines').
+When we write speech, we need to remember to add other punctuation before the closing inverted commas (speech marks).

 "I'm tired," sighed Joe.

-In this sentence there is a comma after the word 'tired' but before the closing speech marks.
+In this sentence, there is a comma after the word 'tired' but before the closing inverted commas.

 "What time is it?" asked Kim.